 A student pursuing a double major or a second Bachelor’s degree may use no more than four (4) of the same courses to satisfy requirements in both majors unless specified as required by one or both of the majors.

 In the case of changes in the requirement for a major, students may follow the requirements stated in the catalogue that defines their general degree requirements or in any later catalogue except in cases where changes in departmental course offerings makes the original major requirements impossible to meet.

 Declaration of a Major.
 Students must declare an intended major or majors no later than mid-term of the spring semester of their sophomore year.
 Students in good standing will be accepted as majors by any department they may choose but must first discuss their suitability for work in the department with the department’s chairperson.
 At the same time the prospective major should make a tentative plan of course work to be completed in the student’s remaining semesters.
-A faculty adviser from the major department is assigned or selected by each new major to aid in this planning.
+A faculty advisor from the major department is assigned or selected by each new major to aid in this planning.
 Forms for declaring a major are available online here.
-Students declaring two majors will have an adviser in each major department, but one adviser will be designated as the primary adviser.
+Students declaring two majors will have an advisor in each major department, but one advisor will be designated as the primary advisor.
 Students who are delinquent in filing a declaration of major will not be allowed to register for classes until the appropriate form is received by the Registrar.
 While students may change majors, changes made after the sophomore year may be difficult to accommodate in the remaining semesters.